 Her hairstyles are still taken for inspiration and are still talked about even today.
 Her style could be best described as a very feminine layered blonde hairstyle which during the 70s, were quite common.

-She is undoubtedly the trend setter of the modern day layered cuts that we see so often.
-With modern day trends, the original style of Farrah Fawcett has been modified but nothing can beat her beauty and her original looks.
+She is undoubtedly the trend setter of the modern day layered cuts that we see so often now.
+Copied often, the original style of Farrah Fawcett has been modified but nothing can beat the oomph with which she carried off her style.

 Not long after her starring in Charlie’s Angel, the hair stylist Allen Edwards had his business booming with clients craving for the beautiful layered cut that she sported in the movie in 1977.
-The sandy locks with side swept bang and layered hair framing her face was gorgeous on her features.
+The sandy locks with side swept bang and layered hair framing was super in demand in the decade to follow.

-Even years after the success of Charlie’s angel, Farrah Fawcett had endorsements deals that were still worth millions.
+What made her an icon was not just the style that she sported but how she maintained it as well.
+She even had a shampoo brand with her namesake, Faberge shampoo.Even years after the success of Charlie’s angel, Farrah Fawcett had endorsements deals that were still worth millions.
 Not to mention her refined style never faded.

 By 1984, she was seen with her mane in a tousled look, that had been achieved with a hair spray.
 The heavily teased locks with small amount of fringe was the look that she sported for her appearance in CBS mini-series called The Red Light Sting.

 In 2005, she redid the famous hairstyle that she once wore and was seen with the modern version of the feathered cut.

 Farrah Fawcett may no longer be with us today, but she is a woman who will not be forgotten- not just for her hairstyle, but also for her evergreen beauty and charm.
-Her coifs will always be remembered, as much as her winning smile.
+Her curls will always be remembered, as much as her winning smile.